WenjianBI/SPACox/coxphf/README.md

 1. We update the loop with a smarter order to subtract exp(risk) et al. of subjects whose start_time < current_time_in_loop.
 The update can decrease computation time from N^2 to 2N.
 2. We add some if statement to avoid large amount of unnecessary calculation.
 This can save computation from 2N to 2K, where K is event number.
 3. We use the code in section 'ifastmode=T' to replace the code in section 'ifastmode=F'.
+4. Note that current coxphf package only supports Breslow method to handle ties.